In general, we only allow textures to be made from photo-based sources, using either photogrammetry or photometric stereo workflows.

 The slug has a number of important requirements as it is used for technical purposes in a number of places (file names, database keys, URLs, Blender collections...).
 These requirements are:

-).¶ Contractors & Asset Donors
+a-z), numbers (0-9), and underscores (_).¶ Contractors & Asset Donors

 Do not stress too much about the uniqueness of your chosen slug; just focus on choosing something suitable and descriptive.